Komal15agarwal/Miniature-Iron-Dome-Model/README.md

 <tr><td>Weight</td>	<td>28 g</td></tr>
 </table>

-3.1.2.
-IR Proximity Sensor:
+### IR Proximity Sensor:
 An IR Proximity Sensor is an electronic device that detects objects or obstacles within a certain range using infrared (IR) light.
 It consists of an IR emitter that emits infrared rays and an IR receiver that detects reflected signals from nearby objects.
-When an object enters the sensor’s detection range, the reflected IR signal is processed to determine its presence and distance.
+When an object enters the sensor’s detection range, the reflected IR signal is processed to determine its presence and distance.<br>
 The IR Proximity Sensor works efficiently in various lighting conditions and can be fine-tuned for sensitivity adjustments.
-Further in this chapter, we will explore its working principle, circuit integration, and programming to optimize its performance within the system.
+Further in this chapter, we will explore its working principle, circuit integration, and programming to optimize its performance within the system.<br>
-Features:-
+Features:-<br>
-●Detects objects without any physical contact, reducing wear and tear.
+●Detects objects without any physical contact, reducing wear and tear.<br>
-●Provides real-time detection and immediate response to detected objects.
+●Provides real-time detection and immediate response to detected objects.<br>
-●Can be calibrated to detect objects at different distances based on requirements.
+●Can be calibrated to detect objects at different distances based on requirements.<br>
-●Operates efficiently with minimal energy requirements.
+●Operates efficiently with minimal energy requirements.<br>
-Specifications:
+Specifications:<br>
 <table>
 <tr><td>Operating Voltage (VDC):</td>	<td>5</td>
 <tr><td>Light Source:</td>	<td>Infrared</td></tr>